Latest News

 Votes:

 Description: CAC had no position on SB414 as it was originally written, but began opposing the bill when the House Environmental Affairs Committee passed an amendment that will further reduce protection of wetlands in Indiana at the behest of the Indiana Builders Association.
 Committee members only learned about the amendment they were voting on moments before the hearing (ironically on World Water Day).
+Thankfully the amendment came out in conference committee, so CAC was neutral on the legislation that was ultimately signed into law.

 HB1623: Administrative rulemaking